ModuleMaster64/MinibloxV4/README.md

 # MINIBLOX V4
-A Tampermonkey Script That Improves Miniblox! (by bypassing an custom anticheat could be old versus?
-LOL)
+A Tampermonkey Script That Improves Miniblox! (by bypassing an custom anticheat which is versus - due to lagbacks. and a prediction/simulation ac to make the anticheat worse -_-)

 ONE OF THE BEST CLIENTS TO DATE WHICH STILL BYPASSES!